DenzilGreenwood/pyciaf/README.md

 ## License

-This project is licensed under the MIT License — see [LICENSE](LICENSE) for details.
+This project is licensed under a Proprietary License by CognitiveInsight.AI — see [LICENSE](LICENSE) for details.

+**Key restrictions:**
+- Non-commercial research and evaluation use only
+- No redistribution or commercial use without written consent
+- Contact 📧 legal@cognitiveinsight.ai for commercial licensing

 ---